 The problem isn't AI automation itself.
 Businesses that build proper access controls and security layers into their AI tools use them every day without incident.
 The problem is deploying an unvetted tool with deep system access and hoping for the best.

 OpenClaw has serious unresolved security issues.
-Of public instances tested, 93% lacked authentication, and 12% of its skill marketplace contained malware.
+Of public instances tested, 93% lacked authentication, over 135,000 instances are exposed on the internet, and 12% of its skill marketplace contained malware.
 Malaysian businesses subject to the PDPA should hold off on deploying it in production until these problems are sorted out.

 What can OpenClaw actually do?